facontidavide/CPP_Optimizations_Diary/README.md

 In the benchmark war, if you are the soldier, these are your rifle and hand granades.

-Once you know which part of the code deserves to be optimized, you might want to use [Google Benchmark](https://github.com/google/benchmark) to optimize a very specific class of function.
+Once you know which part of the code deserves to be optimized, you might want to use [Google Benchmark](https://github.com/google/benchmark) to measure the time spent in a very specific class or function.

 You can even run it Google Benchmark online here: [quick-bench.com](http://quick-bench.com/G7B2w0xPUWgOVvuzI7unES6cU4w).